 - Resolve the domain name to point to the public IP address of the instance.
 Domain name resolution is a prerequisite for using domain names to access your website.
 For more information about the procedures, see Add and manage records.

 - Use the resolved domain name to access Apache.
 Example: https://ecs-quickstarts.info.

 Step 6: (Optional) Release the ECS instance

 You can release the instance if you no longer need it.
-After the instance is released, billing stops and data cannot be recovered.
+After the instance is released, billing stops and its data cannot be recovered.

-- Return to the Instances page and find the EcsQuickStart instance.
+- Go back to the Instances page and find the EcsQuickStart instance.

 - In the Actions column, choose .

-- In the Release dialog box that appears, set Release Mode to Release Now, and then click Next.
+- In the Release dialog box, set Release Mode to Release Now and click Next.

 - In the top navigation bar, choose .

 - In the left-side navigation pane, choose Details tab. .
 On the Bills page, click the

-- Set Search By to Instance ID.
-Enter the ID of the EcsQuickStart instance.
-Press the Enter key to start the search.
+- Set Instance Name to EcsQuickStart and press the Enter key to start a search.

 What to do next